digital-blueprint/handbook/docs/components/supporting-software/pdf-as.md

 SOAP interface and https://www.handy-signatur.at as well as verify those signatures via [MOA-SPSS](https://apps.egiz.gv.at/handbooks/moa-spss/handbook/handbook/index.html)

-Read more about the project and how to install it on [PDF-AS Server for Qualified Signatures](https://gitlab.tugraz.at/dbp/esign/pdf-as-server-qualified).

 ## PDF-AS Server for Advanced Signatures

 This project consists of a